JimZhang37/react-nanodegree-p1-bookshelf/README.md

 # MyReads: A Book Tracking App
 This is the first project for React Nanodegree from Udacity.
 It's the froneend for a book tracking app.
 User of this app can put a book in the following three categories: Reading, want to read and read.
 The backend API is provided by Udacity, "https://reactnd-books-api.udacity.com".
 User is able to search new books that could be put into one of the three categories mentioned above.

+# timeline
+3 May 2020, this project is passed.

 # How to install
 In the project folder, where package.json is located, please run `npm i`